ivoysey/agdademo/patter.md

     discussion of Agda syntax, but to show you why it's beautiful to work in Agda.

-    there are a bunch of great tutorials that take that careful syntactic approach on the Agda wiki and around the internet.
+    there are a bunch of tutorials that take that careful syntactic approach on the Agda wiki and around the internet.

     a really great resource to start with from here is dan licata's agda